angryisland/pexpect-serial-terminal/README.md

         Hardware flow control switch.
 ```

-Use this terminal to verify the device.
+Use this terminal to verify the serial device.
 This terminal is too simple to do the terminal well.
 It doesn't have input buffer to manipulate the content, so it doesn't support dos key function.
 I strongly suggest you should only use this terminal for testing or automatic script, don't use it as pure terminal.

     python -m pexpect_serial_terminal -p COM3